QiMeng-MuPa: Mutual-Supervised Learning for Sequential-to-Parallel Code Translation: Introduction

 We conducted extensive experiments to evaluate the proposed method.
 More than just evaluating BLEU and CodeBLEU scores, which primarily reflect syntactic equivalence and have little correlation with functional correctness (see Figure \ref{pearson}), we use Pass@k as the metric that directly reflects the functional equivalence of translation.
-Experimental results demonstrate that MuSL significantly enhances model performance.
+Experimental results demonstrate that QiMeng-MuPa significantly enhances model performance.
 When applied to Qwen2.5-Coder, it improves the Translator’s Pass@1 by up to 28.91\% and boosts the Tester’s performance by 68.90\%; when applied to Llama3, it increases Pass@1 by up to 29.44\% and improves Tester performance by 59.53\%.
-In terms of translation quality, MuSL outperforms the previous state-of-the-art method CodeRosetta by 1.56 BLEU and 6.92 CodeBLEU, while achieving Pass@k performance comparable to DeepSeek-R1 and GPT-4.1.
+In terms of translation quality, QiMeng-MuPa outperforms the previous state-of-the-art method CodeRosetta by 1.56 BLEU and 6.92 CodeBLEU, while achieving Pass@k performance comparable to DeepSeek-R1 and GPT-4.1.
 Moreover, training Qwen3-0.6B on our filtered and verified data enables it to match the performance of GPT and DeepSeek series.
+To the best of our knowledge, we are the first to develop a domain-specific LLM capable of automatic code parallelization for HPC.